tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/sparse_ops.md

 All other values in `dense` are set to `default_value`.
 If `sparse_values` is a scalar, all sparse indices are set to this single value.

+Indices should be sorted in lexicographic order, and indices must not contain any repeats.
+If `validate_indices` is True, these properties are checked during execution.

 ##### Args: